-Students enrolled in the Clinic Practicum generally provide direct services to a minimum of two client cases.
-Students also engage in at least one consultation case addressing social-emotional concerns with a teacher and/or parent.
-In addition, students are expected to complete one or more Student Assessment Services evaluation and report each semester.
-Students often work with a co-clinician in completing casework.
+Students enrolled in the Clinic Practicum generally provide direct services to a minimum of four client cases.
+Students are expected to engage in a range of clinical activities, including assessment, consultation, and intervention services in both the School Psychology Training Clinic (SPTC) and Student Assessment Services (SAS).
+Students may work independently or with a co-clinician to complete casework.
 In addition, students implement multiple group intervention sessions, and they act as assistant clinicians supporting the applied work of other students in the Clinic Practicum.